edysfy/Group_website/process/sysImp.md

 ### Now is a good time to describe how Mapbox creates the markers, user markers and heat map:

-The function initMapLayersForData(layer: string), takes in the name the source that contains the data.
+The function initMapLayersForData(layer: string) takes in the name of the source that contains the data.
 We create three layers, as a way to display the GeoJson Posts to the user.
 The first layer is called 'markers':
 ```js
     this.map.addLayer({
       id: 'markers',